-The Arts Research and Documentation programme underwent a review process after 8 years in 2014 by a panel of experts comprising Susie Tharu, MD Muthukumaraswamy, Aneesh Pradhan and Rahul Roy.
-In order to develop a broad sense of the current landscape of arts research in India and understand the relevance of this programme we solicited views from the field that were represented to the panel.
-(Please refer to our Voices from the Field Report).
-We also invited some of our earlier grantees to speak to the panel about their experiences and challenges of working in the field.
-The panel made a set of recommendations to IFA and this Arts Research programme is an outcome of those recommendations.
+In 2014 after eight years, the erstwhile Arts Research and Documentation programme underwent a review process by a panel of experts comprising Susie Tharu, MD Muthukumaraswamy, Aneesh Pradhan and Rahul Roy.
+In order to develop a broad sense of the current landscape of arts research in India and understand the relevance of this programme, views from the field were presented to the panel.
+(Please refer to our Voices from the Field Report on the left).
+The panel made a set of recommendations to IFA and the current Arts Research programme is an outcome of those recommendations.

 IFA specifically encourages projects in Indian languages other than English, so as to contribute to discourse in particular language contexts.

-Please write to the Programme Executive, Tanveer Ajsi at firstname.lastname@example.org with any questions or enquiries.
+Please write to the Programme Officer, Tanveer Ajsi at firstname.lastname@example.org with any questions or enquiries.

 The Arts Research Programme for the year 2019 to 2020 is supported by Titan Company Limited.